 An 18-year old female was in a five-year relationship with an individual who frequently assaulted her and controlled her phone.
 The victim provided sexual services to clients in hotels under her alleged boyfriend’s control and handed all of her earnings over to him.
 The trafficker used threats and fear of possible harm to control the victim.

 A minor left a single-parent home due to conflict, stayed with friends until she befriended a young couple and decided to live with them.
 She was provided with drugs and alcohol and transported to different cities to provide sexual services against her will.
 The trafficker used physical assault and fear to control the victim.

 A 22-year old female entered into a romantic relationship with an individual who would provide drugs to her and her friends.
 She was transported to an apartment by her alleged boyfriend, locked into the bedroom and forced, by sexual assault and threats, to provide sexual services to men.
 The victim fell pregnant and was forced to continue working and was given drugs and alcohol to feed her addiction.

-Two women in their early 20s and one 15 year old, were befriended by an individual who promised them high earnings and accomodation in luxury condos, in return for providing sexual services in an apartment.
+Two women in their early 20s and one 15 year old, were befriended by an individual who promised them high earnings and accommodation in luxury condos, in return for providing sexual services in an apartment.
 The individual began controlling the victims’ phones, taking most of their earnings and becoming increasingly violent and abusive.
 The trafficker had the victims work in various Canadian cities and held one of the victims at gun point as a means to threaten the victim.

 How does this happen?